DzhanybekZakiriiaev/ProjectV/README.md

 ---

-## 🤝 Cross-Team Requirements and Change Management
+## 🤝 Cross-Team Requirements and Change Management w/ IT Team

 ### Combined Requirements Overview
 Both the **Database Development Team** (ProjectV Middleware) and the **IT Deployment Team** share the goal of ensuring secure, reliable, and maintainable data management.
 The joint requirements include: